echinopsii/net.echinopsii.3rdparty.pika/README.rst

   python application.
 Pika tries to stay compatible with all of these, and to make adapting it to a new environment as simple as possible.

+This is a Pika fork allowing you to tune the pika client properties.
+Waiting pull request (https://github.com/pika/pika/pull/571) to be merged or getting similar functionality on pika master before removing this fork.

 Documentation
 -------------

 Pika's documentation is now at https://pika.readthedocs.org

+To use this fork extension you just need to import epika instead of pika.

 Example
 -------